 Social Media communications by staff must always be professional and respectful and in accordance with this policy.
 Staff will not use social media to infringe on the rights and privacy of others or make ill-considered comments or judgments about staff.
 School social media accounts must not be used for personal gain.
-Staff must ensure that confidentiality is maintained on social media even after they leave the employment of the school.
+Staff must ensure confidentiality is maintained on social media even after they leave the school.